Persian fallow deer: In captivity

 The reintroduction of fallow deer to Israel was due to an initiative by the Israel Nature and Parks Authority to restore biblically named mammals that had been lost.
 The initial breeding program with three pure-blood Persian fallow deer from the Opel Zoo in 1976, with an additional four deer translocated from Semeshkandeh reserve in Iran in a raid-like caper in 1978, which were taken to a breeding enclosure in the Carmel Hai-Bar Nature Reserve.
 After a successful breeding program, many hundreds of deer have been derived from this original stock.
 It was later feared that the animals taken by Israel from Semeskandeh consisted of hybrids.
 Later genetic research showed that Iran had never mixed the stocks.

 Currently, several native and reintroduced populations are in numerous wildlife refuges in Iran and Israel.
 As a result of conservation efforts thus far, as of 2015, the current world population of the Persian fallow deer is estimated to be over 1,100 individuals, with just over half in Israel: there were 300 specimens living in the wild and 270 in captivity in Israel.
 Although the genetic diversity is low as the result of inbreeding, this does not appear to have caused any problems.
 There is also a population of hybrids with the nominate subspecies of fallow deer extant in Iran.
 As of 2020 Israel Nature and Parks Authority estimates that some 200 to 300 live in the wild in the northern Galilee area, between 90 and 100 in the Judean Hills and somewhat lower numbers on Mount Carmel.
 Releases of captive-bred animals is still ongoing and more are planned for 2021.
 The species is clearly spreading, with sighting, droppings and camera traps showing a steady increase in population and a spread in distribution to the east.

-The European zoo population clearly shows a lower allelic diversity than the Israeli population, and both these populations are less genomically diverse than the wild Iranian stock, which interestingly has about the same genetic diversity as the nominate Dama dama from Europe.
+The European zoo population clearly shows a lower allelic diversity than the Israeli population, and both these populations are less genomically diverse than the wild Iranian stock, which has about the same genetic diversity as the nominate Dama dama from Europe.
 Genetic variation is a concern in small populations because of an effect known as inbreeding depression, where deleterious genetic diseases build up and the fecundity of the population drops.
 In Israel the population does not appear to suffer from any of these small population size effects.

 The captive population in Australia and New Zealand are hybrids created by importing sperm from Mesopotamian bucks and artificially inseminating normal fallow does.
 By repeatedly crossing the offspring with the original sperm, later generations have acquired an almost Mesopotamian genome and phenotype.